Second-Order Asymptotically Optimal Outlier Hypothesis Testing: Introduction

-Our setting differs from \cite{li2014} and the subsequent papers in that we allow a reject option and and we also provide an analysis of the tradeoff among misclassification error, false alarm and false reject probabilities.
-Our formulation incorporating a reject option is inspired by the early work of \cite{gutman1989asymptotically} where the reject option was called the ``mismatch'' decision.
-In \cite{gutman1989asymptotically}, the author studied a binary sequence classification problem and showed that a certain test using empirical distributions of training and testing data is asymptotically optimal with exponentially decreasing misclassification probabilities.
-The result in \cite{gutman1989asymptotically} was generalized to classification of multiple testing sequences in~\cite{unnikrishnan2015asymptotically} and to distributed detection in~\cite{he2019distributed}.
+Since our proof technique is inspired by asymptotic statistical classification theory, we also mention a few works in this domain.
+In \cite{gutman1989asymptotically}, Gutman studied a binary sequence classification problem and showed that a certain test using empirical distributions is asymptotically optimal with exponentially decreasing misclassification error probabilities.
+The result in \cite{gutman1989asymptotically} was generalized to classification of multiple sequences in~\cite{unnikrishnan2015asymptotically} and to distributed detection in~\cite{he2019distributed}.
 Finally, a finite sample analysis for the setting of~\cite{gutman1989asymptotically} was provided in~\cite{zhou2018binary}.

-We apply a novel analysis that applies to the general OSD problem with reject option and multiple outlying sequences.
-Our main results are Theorems \ref{result:1outlier} and \ref{result:Toutlier}, which provide tight bounds on the exponential decay rate of misclassification error and false alarm probabilities.